Merge PDF to SVG via Python

 Output file:

-Python for .NET library to combine PDF to SVG
+API for Python to combine PDF into SVG

 Aspose.PDF for Python via .NET API supports most established PDF standards and PDF specifications.
 It allows developers to insert tables, graphs, images, hyperlinks, custom fonts - and more - into PDF documents.
 Moreover, it is also possible to compress PDF documents.
 Aspose.PDF for Python via .NET provides excellent security features to develop secure PDF documents.
 Some of the key features of Aspose.PDF for Python via .NET API include: